-The foundation of the Colony of Western Australia dates from the year 1826, when Major Lockyer landed at Albany in charge of an expedition from Sydney, consisting of a detachment of the 39th Regiment and a number of prisoners.
-In 1827, Captain Stirling arrived in H.M.S.
-"Success," and explored the Swan River, with a view to establishing a permanent settlement on its banks; and in June, 1829, Captain Fremantle landed near its mouth, and in the same year the town of Perth was founded.
-The Colony was known originally as the Swan River settlement; it was made a separate Colony on the 1st June, 1829, Captain Stirling being appointed the first Governor.
-Western Australia remained a Crown Colony under the direct control of the British Government until 20th October, 1890.
-The present Constitution Act of Western Australia was assented to on the 15th August, 1890; it was proclaimed on 21st October, and the first representative Parliament was opened on the 30th December in the same year.
+The foundation of the colony of Western Australia dates from the year 1826, when Major Lockyer landed at Albany in charge of an expedition from Sydney, consisting of a detachment of the 39th Regiment and a number of prisoners.
+In 1827 Captain Stirling arrived in H.M.S.
+Success, and explored the Swan River, with a view to establishing a permanent settlement on its banks; in June, 1829, Captain Fremantle landed near its mouth; and in the same year the town of Perth was founded.
+The Swan River Settlement, as it was known originally, was made a separate colony, under the name of Western Australia, on the 1st June, 1829, Captain Stirling being appointed the first Governor; and it remained a Crown colony under the direct control of the British Government until the 20th October, 1890.
+The present Constitution Act was assented to on the 15th August, 1890; it was proclaimed on the 21st October; and the first representative Parliament was opened on the 30th December in the same year.

 The first attempt to settle Victoria was made in 1803.
 On the 7th October of that year Lieutenant-Colonel Collins arrived from England with the intention of founding in Port Phillip a convict settlement similar to that which had been established at Sydney.
-The expedition landed on the shores of Port Phillip, near Sorrento, and several explorations of the country were made; but in the course of a few months the attempt at colonisation was abandoned, as the place was believed to be unsuitable for a settlement.
-For twenty years the District of Port Phillip, as it was called, continued to be neglected.
-In 1824, Hume and Hovell undertook an exploration of the territory to the south and west of the land then known to the settlers.
-They reached, it is believed, the western arm of Port Phillip, not far from the present town of Geelong.
-In 1826 another expedition, under Captain S. Wright, was sent from Sydney to form a settlement at Western Port, but returned by order of Governor Darling, after one year's trial, although the reports of Hume and Hovell, and the officers of the military, were favourable to the occupation being continued.
-The first permanent settlement took place in 1834, at Portland Bay, by Mr. Edward Henty.
-In May, 1835, John Batman arrived at Port Phillip, from Launceston, Tasmania, and obtained from the aborigines tracts of land covering an area of 600,000 acres on the shores of Port Phillip and the banks of the Yarra, but the grants were afterwards disallowed by the Imperial Government.
-August of the same year another party, under the leadership of J. P. Fawkner, also from Launceston, arrived in the Yarra, and formed a settlement on the site now occupied by the city of Melbourne.
-In 1836, Sir Richard Bourke, then Governor of New South Wales, despatched Captain Lonsdale from Sydney, with the title of "Resident Magistrate of the District of Port Phillip," to establish a regular Government, with a party of soldiers as well as the necessary civil officials.
-In 1837 the Governor of New South Wales arrived from Sydney, and gave the name of Melbourne to the new settlement.
-Port Phillip was separated from the Mother Colony on the 1st July, 1851, and became an independent Colony under the name of Victoria.
-The Constitution Act of Victoria was proclaimed on the 23rd November, 1855, and the first representative Parliament was opened on the 21st November, 1856.
+The expedition landed on the shores of Port Phillip, near Sorrento, and several explorations of the country were made, but in the course of a few months the attempt at colonisation was abandoned, as the place was believed to be unsuitable for settlement.
+For twenty years thereafter the District of Port Phillip continued to be neglected.
+In 1824 Hume and Hovell undertook an exploration of the territory to the south and west of the land then known to the settlers, reaching, it is believed, the western arm of Port Phillip, not far from the present town of Geelong.
+1826 another expedition, under Captain Wright, was sent from Sydney to form a settlement at Western Port, but returned by order of Governor Darling after one year's trial, although the reports of Hume and Hovell and of the officers of the military were favourable to a continuation of The first permanent settlement was made in 1834, at the occupation.
+Portland Bay, by Edward Henty.
+In May, 1835, John Batman arrived at Port Phillip from Launceston, Tasmania, and obtained from the aborigines tracts of land covering an area of 600,000 acres on the shores of Port Phillip and the banks of the Yarra, but these grants were afterwards disallowed by the Imperial Government.
+In August of the same year another party, under the leadership of J. P. Fawkner, also from Launceston, arrived in the Yarra, and formed a settlement on the site now occupied by the city of Melbourne.
+In 1836 Captain Lonsdale, who bore the title of Resident Magistrate of the District of Port Phillip, and was accompanied by a party of soldiers as well as the necessary civil officials, was despatched from Sydney by Sir Richard Bourke, Governor of New South Wales, for the purpose of establishing In 1837 the Governor himself arrived from regular government.
+Sydney, and gave the name of Melbourne to the new settlement.

+Phillip was separated from the mother colony on the 1st July, 1851, and became an independent province under the name of Victoria.
+The Constitution Act was proclaimed on the 23rd November, 1855, and the first representative Parliament was opened on the 21st November, 1856.